shrugi/UserBlogApplication_RestAPI/README.md

 1. **User roles** are predefined (e.g., `ROLE_USER`, `ROLE_ADMIN`) and assigned at registration or through admin privileges.
 2. **Username and email are unique** per user to avoid duplicate entries.
-3. **Token expiration** is assumed to be handled and refreshed manually by the client-side application.
-4. The application runs locally on `http://localhost:8080`.
+3. The application runs locally on `http://localhost:8080`.
-5. **Admin-level access** is required for operations like deleting other users or managing accounts globally.
+4. **Admin-level access** is required for operations like deleting other users or managing accounts globally.
-6. Project uses a **single-database instance** for simplicity; no multi-tenant or sharded DB setups.
+5. Project uses a **single-database instance** for simplicity; no multi-tenant or sharded DB setups.

 ---